Trust and Trade

 We should remember that trust behaviors emerged well before true iconic language.
 For H erectus, learning happened by observation and patterns of repetition.
 Physical presence of a well-known individual could signal safety.
 Repeated and good exchanges built a trust & trade network.
 Bad exchanges signaled an enemy.

-For over half a million years, and across Africa and Asia, the H erectus cultures mastered peaceful exchange.
 Over time, trade cultures would out-compete the smash-and-grab cultures that did not, or could not, participate in exchange networks.
-Trust & trade became an adaptive advantage.
+Trust & trade became an adaptive advantage, as strong exchange networks could better survive droughts, conflicts, and other threats.

 The Four Trust Behaviors